zisyang/linux/283_assign3/README.md

   * please refer to [Steps to follow].

 ### Question 3 ~ Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
 - Most of the exits increase at a non stable rate, but from what obvserved, there's one exit increase at a stable rate.
+Full VM boot entail about 1532384 exits.

 ### Question 4 ~ Of the exit types defined in the SDM, which are the most frequent?
 Least?
 - Most Frequent: